IBM-Bluemix-Docs/va/va_index.md

 **Data protection**

 To scan images and containers in your account for security issues, Vulnerability Advisor collects, stores, and processes the following information:
-- free-form text fields, including IDs, descriptions, and image names (registry, namespace, repository name, and image tag)
+- Free-form text fields, including IDs, descriptions, and image names (registry, namespace, repository name, and image tag)
 - Kubernetes metadata including names of Kubernetes resources such as pod, replicaset, and deployment names
-- metadata about the file modes and creation timestamps of the configuration files
+- Metadata about the file modes and creation timestamps of the configuration files
-- the content of system and application configuration files in images and containers
+- The content of system and application configuration files in images and containers
-- installed packages and libraries (including their versions)
+- Installed packages and libraries (including their versions)

 Do not put personal information into any field or location that Vulnerability Advisor processes, as identified in the preceding list.